In the sweet spot

 SHED has fluctuated between trading at a discount to NAV and a premium for much of its existence (the early days were skewed by a lack of liquidity in its shares).
 Its share price slumped in March 2020 as part of a wider market sell-off as the COVID-19 pandemic hit, with its discount widening to around 25%.
-It quickly regained its losses and moved to a premium rating, perhaps as the market recognised the strength of its portfolio and the logistics market.
+It quickly regained its losses and as the market recognised the strength of its portfolio and the logistics market, its rating moved to a premium.
 On 20 December 2021 it was trading at an 11.0% premium.

 SHED invests in and manages a portfolio of urban logistics assets – defined as smaller single-let warehouses (in the 20,000 sq ft to 200,000 sq ft size range) located close to major conurbations across the UK – which is diversified by tenant.
 SHED is the only real estate investment trust (REIT) wholly focused on these assets.
 The strategy aims to capture rental value growth through active asset management initiatives and upward momentum in rents and capital value.

 SHED was initially listed on the AIM market of the London Stock Exchange on 13 April 2016 as Pacific Industrial & Logistics REIT.
-The group deployed the capital (and debt) from its IPO into a portfolio of 11 urban logistics property assets across the UK and has since made several successful placings to grow its portfolio.
+The group deployed the capital (and debt) from its initial public offering (IPO) into a portfolio of 11 urban logistics property assets across the UK and has since made several successful placings to grow its portfolio.
 It now has a portfolio of 91 assets, worth £660.5m at 30 September 2021.

 As mentioned earlier, SHED’s share capital was admitted to the main market of the London Stock Exchange on 7 December 2021, having traded on AIM since inception.
-The move could increase liquidity in its shares.
-SHED’s manager says that it has a conservative capital structure and a measured approach to the use of debt, with a target loan to portfolio value (LTV) of 30% to 40%.
+The move should increase liquidity in its shares.
+SHED has a conservative capital structure and a measured approach to the use of debt, with a target loan to portfolio value (LTV) of 30% to 40%.
 At 30 September 2021, the group’s LTV was 16.9%.

 The manager – PCP2 Limited